Petroselinum crispum

 Cool, damp spring weather means parsley in Zone 4-6 often needs less added water than summer vegetables.
 The goal is even moisture, not soggy soil, especially right after seedling transplanting.

 In hotter Zone 8-10 summers, shallow containers dry out quickly.
-Daily checks with your finger the top 1 inch of soil should feel slightly moist before you skip watering are more reliable than a set schedule.
+Check the top 1 inch of soil with your finger; it should still feel slightly moist before you skip watering.

 Parsley roots do not love standing water, but they also dislike completely baked soil.
 A deep soaking when the top 1-2 inches are dry, followed by a dry-down, encourages stronger root systems compared to light sprinkles.